BitBotFactory/MikaLendingBot/docs/configuration.rst

 ``autorenew`` If 0, does nothing.
 If 1, will enable autorenew on loans once the bot closes with CTRL-C.

+``endDate`` Bot will try to make sure all your loans are done by this date so you can withdraw or do whatever you need.

+- Default value: Disabled
+- Uncomment to enable.
+- Format: ``YEAR,MONTH,DAY``

 2.8 Max to be lent
 ------------------